nbriz/rpi_slideshow/README.md

 ### install TeamViewer

-for remote access i installed [TeamViewer's Host for Raspberry Pi](https://www.teamviewer.com/en/download/linux/)
+for remote access i installed [TeamViewer's Host for Raspberry Pi](https://www.teamviewer.com/en/download/linux/). u'll need to have created a TeamViewer account beforehand in order to grant u're account "easy access" to the Pi